The Delivery Boy (1931 film)

-The Delivery Boy is a 1931 American animated short film directed by Burt Gillett, produced by Walt Disney Productions and distributed by Columbia Pictures.
-Being part of the Mickey Mouse film series, it was the twenty-ninth Mickey Mouse short to be produced, and the fifth of 1931.
+The Delivery Boy is a 1931 Mickey Mouse animated short film directed by Burt Gillett, produced by Walt Disney Productions and distributed by Columbia Pictures.
+It was the twenty-ninth short in the Mickey Mouse film series, and the fifth of that year.

 Plot

 Mickey Mouse is driving a rickety donkey cart piled high with musical instruments, with his dog Pluto running alongside.
 They stop when they reach Minnie's house, and spy on her while she is washing and hanging up clothes.
 She is singing "In the Shade of the Old Apple Tree", and her enthusiasm is so infectious that even the laundry is dancing along.
 Mickey mischievously hides in a large pair of bloomers hanging on the line, teasing her by singing along and twanging her tail.
 Catching on to his trick, she drops him into the washtub, which breaks.

 That puts a stop to Minnie's laundry chores, so the mice break into a jazzy Charleston dance number.
 Excited by the dance, Mickey punches a hornet's nest off a branch, and it lands on the donkey's tail.
 In his panic, the donkey smashes the cart to pieces, and the musical instruments land all over the barnyard.

 Undaunted by this disaster, Minnie asks Mickey to play the piano for her, and they break into a spirited duet of "The Stars and Stripes Forever".
 The animals all play along, and everything is jolly until Pluto investigates a nearby road crew's work, and picks up a lit stick of dynamite.
 Thinking that he is fetching a stick, Pluto brings the dynamite back to Mickey and Minnie, and it blows the mice into the sky.
 Even that fails to dampen their spirits, and they conclude the number with a flourish.